jozu-ai/kitops/docs/src/docs/deploy.md

 The containerized Kit CLI can be used to tailor the running of a ModelKit because you can run any Kit CLI command.
 This gives you flexibility, but more manual work (the world is your oyster, but it may be hard to shuck).

 This container runs `kit` as its entrypoint, accepting Kit CLI arguments.
-You can also replace any time you use a kit CLI command with `docker run ghcr.io/jozu-ai/kit:latest` and it will run Kit inside the container.
-This means if you want to download it to your local machine, you’ll need to mount a docker volume, but you can use this to inspect ModelKits without installing the CLI.
+So you could run the container instead of downloading and installing the Kit CLI, although you’ll need to mount a docker volume.

 Docker run example: